 1. Platform Fee: The platform fee, also known as a custody fee, is charged by the stock trading app to provide a platform for you to buy and sell shares.
 It can be a flat fee or a percentage-based fee.

 2. Dealing Fee: The dealing fee, also known as a trading fee or commission, is the fee for buying and selling shares or other investments on the trading app.
 Discounts are usually available for regular investors.
-Additionally, some of the best trading apps in the UK offer commission-free share dealing, which means you do not have to pay a dealing fee when you trade.
+Additionally, some of the best trading platforms in the UK offer commission-free share dealing, which means you do not have to pay a dealing fee when you trade.

 3. Foreign Exchange (FX) Fee: The FX fee, also called a currency conversion fee, is the fee for buying and selling overseas investments denominated in a foreign currency, such as US shares.
 It is usually charged as a percentage of your trade value, typically below 1%.